Firstly…It’s OK to feel Lonely…

 – we have no idea what’s happening behind closed doors it may be a very different story to the picture presented.

 6) Extend your social network – find some news hobbies based on your values.

 Perhaps a book club, online choir.
 Or, if you can’t find one maybe create your own by recruiting on a local social media group.

 7) Volunteer – focussing on the needs of others is a great way to forget your own troubles.
 Think of something that connects you to others.
 Why not help someone else who’s lonely at the same time? http://befriending.co.uk

 8) Show up and engage – whether it’s online or virtually.
 Then take action and whatever you chose to do be reliable with others.
 Repeated contact builds bonds.

 9) Be curious – “don’t expect perfect and don’t expect applause”.
 Not everything you try will be great and some might be disastrous.
 Give it a chance and if then it’s not for you keep looking for something better.

-10) Be Compassionate – to yourself and others.
-It’s a Pandemic – it’s OK if you are finding it hard.
+10) Be Compassionate – to yourself and others – it’s OK if you are finding it hard.

 …and if you need any help, just give me a call – I’m here to support you and doing both online and face to face sessions in Chiswick, Acton and Windsor